open-mmlab/mmcv/docs/community/pr.md

     git commit -m 'messages'
     ```

-4. Push your changes to forked repository and create a PR
+4. Push your changes to the forked repository and create a PR
     + Push the branch to your forked remote repository
         ```bash
         git push origin branchname